-Graduate students will also make a presentation and lead a discussion on one of the books assigned to them.
-In the presentation, the graduate student should explain the main points of the book in a manner that undergraduates will understand and lead a discussion.
+For graduate students only-- You will also make a presentation and lead a discussion on one of the books assigned to them.
+In the presentation, the graduate student should explain the main points of the book in a manner that undergraduates will understand (around 20 minutes) and lead a discussion (around 15 minutes).
 All graduate students are required to comment and respond to questions on all books assigned.
 Graduate students should email the professor during the first week of class to state a preferred book (of the three assigned) on which to present.
 Depending on enrollment, graduate students will collaborate on presentations/discussions.